Layer-Wise Data-Free CNN Compression: Experiments

 \section{Experiments}

-We provide results for data-free quantization and pruning on a variety of network architectures.
-We first show the results of our method compared to other computationally efficient methods.
-We then compare to computationally expensive generative methods requiring orders of magnitude more memory and runtime.
+We provide results for data-free quantization and pruning.
+We separately discuss efficient methods and expensive methods to clarify which results are obtainable with on-device compression in the low-compute scenario.
 We evaluate on ImageNet \cite{ImageNet}.

-In all experiments (including baselines), teacher and student network weights are initialized to a pretrained model.
 We train in PyTorch \cite{PyTorch} using NVIDIA Tesla V100 GPUs.
-For methods using backpropagation, we use Adam \cite{Adam} with a cosine learning rate decaying from $0.001$ to $0$ over $10^5$ iterations (though in practice, our method convergences in only a few hundred iterations).
-For Adversarial Knowledge Distillation (AKD) \cite{AKD}, we use the training parameters in the original work.
+When training with backpropagation, we use Adam \cite{Adam} with a cosine learning rate decaying from $0.001$ to $0$ over $10^5$ iterations (though in practice, our method converges in only a few hundred iterations).
 We use batch size $128$ for all methods, reducing it to fit on a single GPU as needed.
-See Appendix for additional details on AKD and Deep Inversion \cite{DI}.

-When generating data for quantizing activations (Algorithm~\ref{alg:quantization_algorithm}), we use a batch size of 2000, and optimize for $N=100$ steps.
-To induce sparsity in models, we use STR \cite{STR}.
-We vary the $s_0$ value (which controls initial sparsity) between $-2$ and $-7$ in increments of $0.33$.
-We fix the sparsity-inducing weight decay parameter to $\lambda=0.00001551757813$, as in \cite{STR}.
-We do not apply this weight decay to the student's weights since we want to allow the student's weights to closely match the teacher.

 In all MobileNetV2 \cite{MobileNetV2} experiments, we replace ReLU6 with ReLU \cite{ReLU} as in DFQ \cite{DFQ}.
-The accuracy of this modified network is identical to that of the original network.
-When running our Assumption-Free Cross-Layer Equalization method, we don't equalize across residual connections in MobileNetV2 and ResNet18, as in DFQ \cite{DFQ}.

-When reloading pretrained networks, our floating-point accuracies for our networks were $71.82\%$ for MobileNetV1 $1.0$ \cite{MobileNet}, $64.95\%$ for MobileNetV1 $0.5$ \cite{MobileNet}, $71.88\%$ for MobileNetV2 \cite{MobileNetV2}, $69.76\%$ for ResNet18, and $76.30\%$ for EfficientNet B0 \cite{EfficientNet}.
-We restrict EfficientNet B0 experiments to pruning, because most of our quantization baselines do not apply to EfficientNet B0 (which contains non-ReLU activations \cite{ReLU}), and because preliminary experiments showed poor results for applicable baselines.
+The accuracy of this modified network is unchanged.
+For all experiments, we place activation quantizers after skip connections, and we quantize per-tensor (not per-channel) as in Equation~\ref{eq:quantization}.
+This differs from previous works \cite{zeroq}, so our quantization baselines differ slightly.